Gauthier Law Offices est

 any agreement involved, making suggestions for changes if needed,

 answering any questions the person may have with respect to his or her

 rights and witnessing the person’s signature on the agreement.
 Ms.

 Gauthier will also provide the person with correspondence outlining the

 terms of the agreement that were discussed and the advice given.

-separation agreement.
-This includes drafting or reviewing the
+Fees vary.
+These include drafting or reviewing the

 agreement, drafting or reviewing a financial statement and all